 Create a schedule that works for you.
-If you are preparing for a move into a senior living community in Alabama or Florida, make sure you plan ahead to accomplish this task with plenty of time before moving day.
+If you are preparing for a move into a senior living community, make sure you plan ahead to accomplish this task with plenty of time before moving day.
 Depending on your amount of clutter and the size of your home, you may need a few days to a few weeks to accomplish your spring cleaning goals.

 Declutter and Downsize First, Clean Second